Bird's Eye View Based Pretrained World model for Visual Navigation: Introduction

-In this paper, we formulate a new setting for \textit{Zero-shot Sim2Real} transfer for \textit{Visual Navigation without Maps}, involving data obtained from the CARLA simulator, as outlined in \ref{fig:introsim}.
-We build a large dataset consisting of \textit{First-person view (FPV)} and \textit{Bird's eye view (BEV)} image sequences from the CARLA \cite{carla} simulator.
+In this paper, we formulate a new setting for \textit{Zero-shot} Sim2Real transfer for Visual Navigation without Maps, involving data obtained from the CARLA simulator, as outlined in Fig. \ref{fig:introsim}.
+To avoid any Sim2Real gap within the control pipeline and focus only on the perception transfer, we built a Differential-drive based robot in the CARLA simulator that closely resembles our real-world robot.
+Using this setup, we build a large dataset consisting of \textit{First-person view (FPV)} and \textit{Bird's eye view (BEV)} image sequences from the CARLA \cite{carla} simulator.
 The system is trained entirely on this simulated dataset and is frozen and deployed on a real-world mobile robot.